Hero Image

 BS to DNP/MBA — Healthcare Administration

-Southern Adventist University’s BSN to DNP/MBA – Healthcare Administration dual degree prepares experienced nurses for advanced leadership roles by combining clinical expertise with business and healthcare administration skills.
-This fully online, Christ-centered program equips graduates to lead with vision, influence healthcare policy, and drive innovation in nursing and healthcare organizations.
-Students bypass the MSN degree, moving seamlessly from a BSN to dual doctoral and business credentials.
+Designed for BSN students to bypass the Master of Science in Nursing, moving seamlessly to dual doctoral and business credentials.
+Prepares experienced nurses for advanced leadership roles by combining clinical expertise with business and healthcare administration skills.
+Equips graduates to lead with vision, influence healthcare policy, and drive innovation in nursing and healthcare organizations.

 Program Highlights